mendix/docs/content/developerportal/mendix-profile/index.md

 #### 10.7.1 Merging Your Accounts {#merging}

 With use of the Mendix Profile, you can merge your old Mendix account(s) into your current Mendix account.
-It combines all your  points, certifications, and achievements.
-This way we support you on your way to the expert certification, or you climb on the leaderboard
+This action combines all your points, certifications, and achievements to support you as you clim the leaderboards or on your way to the Expert certification.

-Before merging make sure your profile is public and that you logged in with the right email address.
-Enter the email address you want to have merged into the logged in account and send the merge request.
+Before merging, make sure your profile is public and that you logged in with the right email address.
+Enter the email address you want to have merged into the logged-in account, then send the merge request.

 We’ll take things from there!

 {{% alert type="info" %}}
-Once the old account has merged in the new account you no longer have access to the apps of your old account.
-With your new account, you will need a new invitation to those apps again to gain access.
+Once the old account has been merged into the new account, you no longer have access to the apps of your old account.
+With your new account, you will need a new invitation to those apps to gain access.
 Adding your new account to the relevant apps before the merge is recommended.{{% /alert %}}

 {{% alert type="info" %}}
 With the merge, the accounts are only combined.
-The old account is not deactivated from the platform.
-That should be done by the [Mendix Admins](/developerportal/control-center/#members).
+The old account is not deactivated from the Mendix Platform.
+That should be done by a [Mendix Admin](/developerportal/control-center/#members).
 {{% /alert %}}

 #### 10.7.2 Selecting Your Profile Visibility {#public}

-A banner will be present if you haven't made your profile public to the Mendix community.
+A banner will be present if you have not made your profile public to the Mendix community.
 You can make it public by clicking **Make this profile public**.

 Be sure to do the following to make your profile public:

 * Add an avatar
 * Enter a **Function**
 * Confirm if you are looking for a **job**, a **project**, both, or neither